DougFelix/ReactKaffa/README.md

 * Exercise 5 and Exercise 6.

 I added the solution to Exercises 7 and 8 to the APP as well, even it being documentation only.
-Before testing solution 6 it is necessary to run the REST Server [WorldClockAPI](https://github.com/DougFelix/ReactKaffa#django---python)
+Before testing Solution 6 it is necessary to run the REST Server [WorldClockAPI](https://github.com/DougFelix/ReactKaffa#round_pushpin-django---python)

 # `Getting Started`